 Running over six days, candidates become competent SUAS operators by attending three days of classroom theory-based training led by a highly qualified instructor, with the additional three days focused solely on practical remote pilot training and assessment.

-Candidates can expect to carry out mission specific tasks that may include performing missing persons (MISPERS) or public order aerial operations, with all weather (rain-resistant) Unmanned Aerial Vehicles (UAVs).
+Candidates can expect to carry out mission specific tasks that may include performing missing persons (MISPERS) or public order aerial operations, with Unmanned Aerial Vehicles (UAVs).

 In addition to the theory and practical elements of the RPCA course, candidates also receive access to Computer Based Training prior to attending the course, which provides a good foundation of knowledge and consolidates learning.